thoughtspot/cs_tools/docs/cs-tools/overview.md

 ### Advanced Tools

-Tools which are marked with a :see_no_evil: in the sidebar utilize unpublished, or internal, API calls in your ThoughtSpot platform and thus ^^__could change with any version or release__^^{ .fc-coral }.
+Tools which are marked with a 🔐 in the sidebar utilize unpublished, or internal, API calls in your ThoughtSpot platform and thus ^^__could change with any version or release__^^{ .fc-coral }.
 You should not rely on them for production-critical workflows.